kevinsea/Insight-Wiki-Stage/Proposed 4.0 Changes.md

 > lobetuf - I prefer ICollection<T>.
 While most times, IEnumerable<T> would be sufficient to do read-only work and iterate over the result set, I utilize ICollection<T> in my POCOs to allow modifying my collections before iterating and persisting back
 >
 > sirchristian - Which ever way is most compatible with updating the DB.
+>
+> jon - currently it always creates the List, but you have to manually do the assignment.
+More to come on this.

 **QUESTION: Who is responsible for allocating the collection?
 Your code or Insight?
 Or either?**
 > lobetuf - I'd say that when returning results, Insight should allocate it; when I'm submitting data to be persisted, I should allocate it.
 >
 > sirchristian - Feels more natural to let Insight handle it.

+> jon - yes, the list always gets assigned by insight.

 You would probably return recordsets like this: